Skip to main content

 The most underestimated form of visibility

-Many strong reputations in NewSpace were built not by selling, but by contributing.
+Many strong reputations in NewSpace were built not by selling, but by being there for others.
 Teaching clarifies your own thinking.
 Helping others strengthens credibility.
 Sharing experience positions you as someone worth listening to.

 Growth and contribution are not opposites.
 Together, they create a lasting presence.